Kong/docs.konghq.com/app/enterprise/2.2.x/immunity/alerts.md

 #### Creating or Updating Alert Severity Rules

-Of course, we think you know your system best and you can adjust the severities of your alerts to varying degrees of specificity.
+Depending on your system needs, you can adjust the severities of your alerts to varying degrees of specificity.
 You can configure alert severity on alert type, kong `route_id` or `service_id`, or any combination of the two.

 For example, if you decide that for your system, `unknown_parameter` alerts are always system-breaking you can set the severity configuration for `unknown_parameter` alerts to high.
 Let's say after doing so, you find that while usually an unknown_parameter alert is what you consider high-severity, there's one route where it's actually more of a medium.
 You can then specify a medium severity for `unknown_parameter` alerts generated only on that route and preserve the high-severity setting for the rest of `unknown_parameters` for the rest of your system.